margaretschaub/Sunscreen/scrapers/README.md

 Example of command line argument: mkdir products_csv && mv alba.csv ht.csv lhh.csv sunbum.csv $_

+Note:
+Some of the product information I added by hand.
+For example, Sol Remedies only has one product, so it was more productive to write this information by hand than create a unique scraper.
+The CSV with additional product information beyond what was obtained by the scrapers is available in the CSVs folder.
+I recommend using reef_safe_determination.csv as a master product list.

 ## Scrapers for foodland inventory:

 store_info.py generates csv file of store details for each csv location